 WCCW offers free community tickets to each program (number varies depending on capacity of the class).
 Individual program hosts are also welcome to create sliding scales for program fees, or the condition that no one will be turned away for lack of funds.

-If you have any questions about the process, would like to be on the programming committee, or would like to let the committee know more about the programs you want to see available at the WCCW, please send an email to firstname.lastname@example.org.
+If you have any questions about the process, would like to apply for a programming residency, or would like to tell us aboutprograms you want to see available at the WCCW, please send an email to firstname.lastname@example.org.